Gushu Sheng Pu Erh

 Character

 These tightly rolled Dragon Pearl tea balls yield many infusions that gradually become more intense and full-bodied as the leaves slowly unfurl.
-This tea has a consistently mild, natural taste with the characteristic sweet, bitter and tart vegetal notes of Sheng Pu Erh, while retaining a soft, pleasant mouthfeel even into later steepings.
+This tea has a consistently mild, natural taste with the characteristic sweet, bitter and vegetal-tart notes of Sheng Pu Erh, while retaining a soft, pleasant mouthfeel even into later steepings.

 Leaf